1Dedios/1Dedios/README.md

 ## A Bit of Me:

-- 🔭 I’m currently building projects in Java and JS with a DB component.
+- 🔭 I’m currently building projects in Wordpress/PHP and Next.JS/JavaScript.

-- 🌱 I’m currently deepening my knowledge in **Java, JS and Technical Writing w/ Google**
+- 🌱 I’m currently deepening my knowledge in **Backend Development along with System Design and Architecture**

-- 👯 I’m looking to collaborate on **open source projects and group projects.**
+- 👯 I’m looking to collaborate on **open source projects and group projects to increase candidacy for a fulltime Engineer role.**

-- 🤝 I’m looking for help with **landing my first opportunity in Tech.**
+- 🤝 I’m looking to **network and land a role as a fulltime Engineer.**

 - 👨‍💻 All of my projects are available either in Github or [Code Pen](https://codepen.io/1dedios)

 - 📝 I will soon establish a Technical Writing blog on Medium to regularly write articles (coming soon)...

-- 💬 Ask me about **Business & Web Development 🚀 and Personal Finance(former F.A)**
+- 💬 Ask me about **Software Engineering 🚀 and Business/Personal Finance(former F.A and Business Banker)**

 - 📫 How to reach me?
 [Linkedin](https://www.linkedin.com/in/epadilla1/)

 - 📄 Want to see my experience?
 [Linkedin](https://www.linkedin.com/in/epadilla1/)

-- 🟩 Finally, if you don't see a green square for the day... **It's only because I am working on DSA Challenges 📈**
+- 🟩 Finally, if you don't see a green square for the day... **It's only because I am working on DSA Challenges or studying 📈**

 <br>